hoppyhedgehog/tintri-restapitool/README.md

 [2022-02-04T16:02:42] [t7080]  Writing results to /tmp/webapitest.t7080_rest-api.output.log
 ```

-2. IF the above is successful, lets try it using the input file with entries
+If the above is successful, now let's try it again on multiple VMStores using the input file with entries
  ```
 # cat inputfile
 admin        mypass1     10.122.10.15
 admin        mypass1     10.122.10.25
 ```

-  Now we execute
+Now we execute with the '-E 28' option
 ```
 # webapitest -E 28 -F inputfile
 [2022-02-04T16:02:40] [t7080]  Setting Cookie for t7080 using user admin